top of page

 Annie fought many battles for her people in the council and in Washington D.C.
 She worked hard to get bigger and better schools built on the reservation; she worked for better housing and water development for sanitation as well as crop irrigation.
 But health topics on the reservation were Annie’s main concern.
 Annie served on many boards for the Navajo tribe, mostly dealing with health issues: the Navajo Area Health Board, the Navajo Health Authority Board of Directors, Navajo Nation Health Foundation, and the Navajo Way.
 She also worked with BIA doctors and a special research team from Cornell University.

 Annie Wauneka took steps to eradicate tuberculosis on the Navajo Reservation.
 She visited people in their homes and gave radio programs about the need for those with the disease to seek medical assistance.
-She strived to create in-roads between traditional Navajo healers and physicians in order to improve health care among her people.
+She strove to create in-roads between traditional Navajo healers and physicians in order to improve health care among her people.
 Lowering the high rate of infant mortality was another of her goals.
 In addition, she continued her own education, earning a Bachelor’s Degree in Public Health from the University of Arizona.
 Later her alma mater awarded her an Honorary Doctorate in recognition of her tireless efforts on behalf of her people.

 In 1964 President Lyndon Johnson presented her with the Medal of Freedom.
 Other awards came from the North American Indian Women’s Association, the Girl Scouts of America, Project Concern, the Public Health Service, and the National Community Health Representatives.
 She was presented with the highest award given by the Society of Public Health Educators, the Will Ross Medal, from the International Lung Association.
 In 1959 she was the recipient of the Indian Council Fire Achievement Award for her work with Indian health issues.